Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 Network.terminate_all
 ````

 We could instantiate one, and only one object to pass around under our class methods.
 This object would be available anywhere the `Logger` class is available.
 However, we have to take precaution not to create additional objects with this type of pattern, there can be one, and only one instance of the singleton class.
-The `private_class_method :new` will ensure we dont instantiate any additional objects from this class.
+The `private_class_method :new` will ensure we do not instantiate any additional objects from this class.

 ````ruby
 class Logger